OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 In metabolomics, matches between tandem spectra and spectral libraries are manually validated.
 Several commercial and free online resources exist which help in that task.
 Some examples are:

 - mzCloud contains only spectra from Thermo Orbitrap instruments.
 The webpage requires Microsoft Silverlight which currently does not work in modern browsers (see the following [link](https://www.mzcloud.org/DataViewer).

-- MassBank North America (MoNA) has spectra from different instruments but falls short in the number of spectra (compared to Metlin and mzCloud).
+- MassBank North America (MoNA) has spectra from different instruments but falls short in number of spectra (compared to Metlin and mzCloud).
 See the following [link](http://mona.fiehnlab.ucdavis.edu/spectra/display/KNA00122).
-- METLIN includes 961,829 molecules ranging from lipids, steroids, metabolites, small peptides, carbohydrates, exogenous drugs, and toxicants.
+- METLIN includes 961,829 molecules ranging from lipids, steroids, metabolites, small peptides, carbohydrates, exogenous drugs and toxicants.
 In total over 14,000 metabolites.

 Here, we will use METLIN to manually validate metabolites.

 <div class="admonition task">
 <p class="admonition-title task-title">**Task**</p>
 Check in the .xlsx output from the Excel writer (XLS) if you can find glutathione.
 Use the retention time column to find the spectrum in the mzML file.
-Here open the file in the {path}`Example_Data,Metabolomics,datasets,MetaboliteIDSpectraDBpositive.mzML` in TOPPView.
-The MSMS spectrum with a retention time of 67.6 s is used as an example.
+Here open the [file](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Tutorials/Example_Data/Metabolomics/datasets/Metabolite_ID_SpectraDB_positive.mzML) in the {path}`Example_Data,Metabolomics,datasets,MetaboliteIDSpectraDBpositive.mzML` in TOPPView.
+The MSMS spectrum with the retention time of 67.6 s is used as example.
 The spectrum can be selected based on the retention time in the scan view window.
-Therefore the MS1 spectrum with a retention time of 66.9 s has to be double-clicked and the MSMS spectra recorded in this time frame will show up.
+Therefore the MS1 spectrum with the retention time of 66.9 s has to be double clicked and the MSMS spectra recorded in this time frame will show up.
 Select the tandem spectrum of Glutathione, but do not close TOPPView, yet.
 </div>

 (Figure_40)=